Keavy, Kentucky

 Keavy is an unincorporated community in Laurel County, Kentucky, in the United States.
+Keavy is part of the Corbin, Kentucky micropolitan area.
 Keavy has its own post office with the zip code 40737.

+History

 Keavy was named after a shoe brand.

+Geography

-Keavy is the birthplace of former Auburn University, and current Las Vegas Raiders quarterback Jarrett Stidham.
+Keavy is located at the intersection of Kentucky Routes 312 and 363 in Laurel County.

+Notable person

+Keavy is the birthplace of professional quarterback Jarrett Stidham, who played for Baylor University and Auburn University.
+He is a current member of the Denver Broncos in the National Football League.